linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Quantitative Trading Strategies Lecture Notes.md

 Each of these elements represents a tremendous variety of ideas, and can be expanded into many complex volumes in its own right.
 We will attempt to treat each one with a keen eye for the tradeoff between balance and concision, with the goal of bringing an individual who possesses a reasonably quantitative background to a level of passing (or better) familiarity with most extant quantitative strategies found "in the wild".

-1.1.
-Sources of Profit.
+### 1.1 Sources of Profit

 Broadly, there are three sources of profit in trading strategies

 - Providing services,
-Market inefficiency, and
+- Market inefficiency, and
 - Luck.

-1.1.1.
-What To Do About Luck.
+#### 1.1.1 What To Do About Luck

 We do not, of course, plan on particularly good or bad luck when considering a strategy.
 However, we can often measure how susceptible our strategy is to the element of luck.
 This approaches the realm of uncertainty and risk management, so most of our treatment will occur later when we begin to address risk management issues.

 Note, however, that uncertainty may be reducible by improving a quantitative model (say by using better mathematics or more complete input data).
 So uncertainty clearly has a role to play even at early stages of finding sources of profit.

-1.1.2.
-Providing Services.
+#### 1.1.2 Providing Services

 There are many ways for financial firms to profit by providing services.
 Most do not involve quantitative trading.
 For example, brokerage fees from trading brokers, data access fees from exchanges and advisory fees from investment firms are all closely related to trading but do not involve quantitative trading strategies.

 Instead, the way in which trading strategies, quantitative or otherwise, can collect fees for services is somewhat invisibly.
 Take, for example, the case of an investor in a risky corporate bond, the CRC oil company's  $8\%$  Dec 2022 bonds, trading around 80 points per 100 as of March 2019.
 Each  $\$1,000$ -face bond is a promise to pay  $\$1,240$  in coupons and principal through 2022.
 That results in a handsome rate of return over  $15\%$  per year.